Powered by Partnership

 Yes!
 We'd love to help you set up a custom import so we can list your programs quickly and effectively.
 Please contact Sergio Garcia at [email protected] to discuss getting your import set up.

 My program requires advance registration.
 Can that work with DCoL?

 Absolutely!
 When you create a new program, you can enter a link to a registration form on your own website, and you can even control the date that registration opens and ends.

 How can I explain DCoL to my Board?

-Why should I provide a roster with student ID numbers for my programs?
+Why should I provide Enrollment-Attendance data with student ID numbers for my programs?

 Southern Methodist University Center on Research and Evaluation (CORE) is the third-party evaluation partner for DCoL.
 DCoL also has a data-sharing agreement with Dallas ISD that enables CORE to assess the impact of DCoL programs and dosage on students' academic achievement and attendance.
 In order to get the best understanding of the impact of all DCoL programs on a student, we need to be able to track students based on student ID numbers.